-Trump and Silicon Valley elite seek to smooth over frictions
+Trump meets Silicon Valley elite after mutual mistrust in campaign

 "For some of the companies, there was some hesitation about whether to attend" because of sharp political and personal differences with Trump, one tech industry source said.

-Nearly 600 employees of technology companies pledged in an open letter on Tuesday to refuse to help Trump's administration build a data registry to track people based on their religion or assist in mass deportations.
+More than 700 employees of technology companies pledged in an open letter on Tuesday to refuse to help Trump's administration build a data registry to track people based on their religion or assist in mass deportations.

 Silicon Valley enjoyed a warm rapport with President Barack Obama and heavily supported Democrat Hillary Clinton during the presidential campaign.

-Schmidt was photographed on election night at Clinton headquarters wearing a staff badge, and Musk said in interviews before the election that Trump's character reflected poorly on the United States.
+Alphabet's Schmidt was photographed on election night at Clinton headquarters wearing a staff badge, and Musk said in interviews before the election that Trump's character reflected poorly on the United States.

 Despite those tensions, Trump named Musk to a business advisory council that will give private-sector input to Trump after he takes office on Jan.
-20. Uber's Kalanick was also appointed to the council.
+20. The CEOs of Airbnb and Uber were invited but did not attend Wednesday's gathering.
+Uber's Travis Kalanick, traveling in India all week according to a person familiar with his plans, was also appointed to the council.

 From the employees of the 10 largest Fortune 500 tech companies, Trump raised just $179,400 from 982 campaign donors who contributed more than $200.
 Clinton raised $4.4 million from the employees of the same companies, with more than 20,400 donations, a Reuters review of contribution data found.